 - Applicants must possess all the academic criteria before applying.

-How to Submit Application to the Nigerian Correctional Service Recruitment 2023
+How to Submit Application to the Nigerian Prisons Service Recruitment 2023

 Only online recruiting is done by the CDFIPB.

 - As a result, Nigerian Correctional Service recruitment takes place online.